DarrelTran/civdist-mod/README.md

 **Must install [the gui tool](https://github.com/DarrelTran/civdist-gui.git) first to convert the lua.log data to a .json file.
 This .json is intended to be used with [CivDist](https://github.com/DarrelTran/civdist.git) to load the map.**

 # How to install and use:
-*Note that closing and opening Civ 6 will wipe the lua.log*
+*Note that closing and opening Civ 6 will wipe the lua.log file*
 1. Download the latest relase of the mod and the gui tool.
 Follow the instructions on [the gui tool's page](https://github.com/DarrelTran/civdist-gui.git) to learn how to install it.
 2. Extract the folder to Documents/My Games/Sid Meier's Civilization VI/Mods and enable the mod in-game.
 3. After loading a map in-game, near the top right and above the leader icons, click the 'Export Map' button.
 (See [Export Map button location](#export-map-button-location))